CodeSeven/KoLite/README.md

 # KoLite

+### THIS PROJECT IS UNMAINTAINED

+This means that bugs will not be fixed and features will not be added unless someone else does so.
+Unfortunately, the former maintainers no longer have the time and/or resources to work on KoLite further.

+If you're interested in fixing up KoLite, please reply to this [GitHub issue (55)](https://github.com/CodeSeven/KoLite/issues/55).

 **KoLite** contains a set of helpers to aid in creating MVVM applications using JavaScript and Knockout.
 Including:

 1. asyncCommand